 Not just couples and families

 I see individuals, couples, families and groups.
 I have more than 25 years of experience working with a variety of issues including life transitions, relationship struggles, communication problems, depression, anxiety, parenting, divorce and co-parenting.
-I also provide supervision and clinical consultation to marriage and family therapy interns.

 As I think about my work, I realize that I’m drawn to working with people in transition.
 So much of life is about transitions: from childhood to adolescence; leaving home; starting a relationship; becoming a parent; divorce; blending families; job changes; illness; retirement; loss, etc. I write that list as though it all happens in an orderly fashion, but we all know that isn’t true.
 Sometimes you are ready for it.
 Sometimes it is a complete surprise or several of these changes happen at the same time.
 Not everyone experiences all of these transitions.
 At their best, transitions can be a time of growth and excitement.
 However they can also be a time of fear, depression and confusion.
-I can help you turn your transition, whether welcome or not, into an opportunity to live a happy, healthier life.
+I can help you turn your transition, whether welcome or not, into an opportunity to live a healthier and more satisfying life.

 Fees and insurance